Afroid/i75-recap-site/README.md

 ---

-## 🧐 Future Plans

-- Admin login per league
-- Multiple league support
-- Upload GIFs/screenshots to CDN
-- Dark mode
-- Mobile app (possible)

----

 ## ✍️ Author

-**John Brady**
+**The John**

 ---

 ## 📜 License

 This project is private to the I75 League.
-Contact the repo owner for questions.
+Contact the repo owner for questions or to collaborate.